lshpaner/kfre/source/usage_guide.rst

     :param float calcium: (``optional``) Serum calcium level.
     :param int precision: (``optional``) Decimal places to round the result.
 If ``None``, no rounding is applied.

-    :returns:  ``float``: The risk of developing CKD within the specified timeframe, as a decimal.
+    :returns:  ``float``: The risk of kidney failure within the specified timeframe, as a decimal.
 Multiply by 100 to convert to a percentage.
     :raises ValueError: If required parameters are missing, if ``years`` is not ``2`` or ``5``, if ``is_north_american`` is ``None``, or if ``dm``/``htn`` are not in ``{0, 1, False, True}``.